counternote/counternote/README.md

 But there is an additional bit beyond the lux — the *feel* of a span.
 Counternote breaks these up into 3 sections:

 * the *blends*: low open and high close vowels, some with labial consonants, which are smooth spans that do not impart much tonality
-* the *moods* mid close vowels, some with alveolar consonants, which are mostly smooth but impart a lot of tonality
+* the *moods*: mid close vowels, some with alveolar consonants, which are mostly smooth but impart a lot of tonality
-* the *rubs* rhoticized vowels, some with alveolar consonants, which can be rather rough, imparting mostly dissonance and some tonality.
+* the *rubs*: rhoticized vowels, some with alveolar consonants, which can be rather rough, imparting mostly dissonance and some tonality.

 Associating these articulations with the emotional tenor of a span will help solidify the feeling of these intervals.
 Practice the *blends* for five minutes or so, then the *moods*, and then the *rubs*.
 Separating them into these groups helps narrow the scope of what needs to be practiced in a systematic way.
 If you use an ear training app or are trying to transcribe a song, you can use these feels to winnow down the possibilities.